-REFINISHING CABINETRY WITH STAIN:
+CABINET REFINISHING WITH STAIN:

 Although I’ve stained lots of furniture and other wood projects (like our kitchen counters!), I have yet to stain kitchen or bathroom cabinetry.
 One pain is that with water-based stains you typically need to get down to the bare wood, especially true if you want to stain cabinets a lighter colour.
 A chemical stripper is great for this – especially on veneered fronts, which you don’t want to accidentally sand off.
 Finishing the job with sandpaper and a sanding block is time consuming but results in a nice finish.
-With solid wood cabinets (or a thick veneer), using a sander is a faster option.
+With solid wood cabinets (or a thick veneer), using an palm sander is a faster option.

 |Photo Source: Magenta and Lime|